 The design or execution of a clinical trial can determine whether its results will support marketing approval, and flaws in the design or execution of a clinical trial may not become apparent until the clinical trial is well advanced.
-We are currently recruiting two Phase 2a trials of PLN-74809 in IPF.
-In the first of these trials, the study is designed to enroll IPF patients and utilize a positron emission tomography, or PET, ligand to measure ανβ6 target engagement by PLN-74809 in the lungs post-treatment.
-The second trial is a 12-week double-blind placebo-controlled trial to evaluate safety, tolerability and PK of up three doses of PLN-74809.
+We recently completed enrollment of two Phase 2a trials of PLN-74809 in IPF.
+In the first of these trials, the study is designed to enroll IPF patients and utilize a positron emission tomography, or PET, ligand to measure $\alpha v \delta \delta$ target engagement by PLN-74809 in the lungs post-treatment.
+The second trial is a six-month and up to 48-week double-blind placebo-controlled trial to evaluate safety, tolerability and PK of a 320mg dose of PLN-74809.
 It is possible that we may need to amend our clinical trial, which would require us to resubmit our clinical trial protocols to competent authorities and ethics committees for reexamination, and may impact the costs, timing, or successful completion of such clinical trial.
-In addition, we may desire to test PLN-74809 at doses exceeding those evaluated in an ongoing Phase 1a trial and may not be able to do so.
+In addition, we may desire to test PLN-74809 at doses exceeding those evaluated in our Phase 1a trial and may not be able to do so.